praneetheddu/Robotics-Research-Assignments/Lab5/team_x_mapping/REDME.md

-# Lab5 Mapping Navigation
+# Lab5 - TurtleBot3 Mapping and Navigation
-This is the lab5 package for Gatech ECE/CS7785.
+## Introduction
+In this lab, we utilize the ROS Navigation stack and turtlebot's SLAM package to map an indoor maze and navigate to waypoints within the map.
+This lab has been tested within Gazebo simulation environment before demoing in physical world.

 ## Configuration
 * (Please add your email into `./manifest.xml` and delete this line)